 Coaching StaffTim Murphy

-Steve Barnes comes to Penn State after spending the last four seasons as the head coach of the Wabash College swimming and diving program.
+He came to Penn State after spending the previous four seasons as the head coach of the Wabash College swimming and diving program.

 Under Barnes' leadership, the Wabash team finished fourth at the 2013 North Coast Athletic Conference Men's Swimming and Diving Championship Meet.
 Competing against some of the top programs in the nation such as Kenyon and Denison, his Little Giants produced three new school records, two by freshman Zechariah Banks in the 200-yard individual medley and the 200 breaststroke and by Aaron Troyer in the 200 backstroke.